 Taking on allergies

-Allergy treatment and allergy tests at 1170 Vienna.
+Allergy treatment Vienna.
 Allergy refers to an immediate "classic" allergic reaction, whose symptoms generally occur within 30 minutes.
 Symptoms include: hay fever, conjunctivitis, hives (urticaria), gastrointestinal disorders, allergic asthma and, the most dangerous, shock.
 Triggers mostly originate from our natural environment: e.g. pollen, mites, animal hair, fungi, food, insecticides.

 As regards contact dermatitis, unlike in an instant allergic reaction, the first symptoms generally only occur within 2 to 3 days after contact with the allergen.
 Triggering substances are often found in our (civilized) professional or private environment.
 This includes many naturally occurring substances or synthetic compounds: ointment bases, preservatives, medicinal products, fragrances, dyes, disinfectants, rubber chemicals, synthetic resins, adhesives, herbal ingredients, hairdressing materials, metals.